samedi 30 mai 2020

 You can see the result below:

-The enlightement was achieved through several drybrushes (with more and more white added to the base color), except that I also add to paint a lighter line on the top of every stone - a bit long but necessary.
+The enlightement was achieved through several drybrushes (with more and more white added to the base color), except that I also had to paint a lighter line on the top of every stone - a bit long but necessary.

 Adding the vegetation was easy: some green paint, green flocking and a little bit of lichen.